Bad Bridget: Reception

-The Women's History Association of Ireland also reviewed the book, saying: "This is a valuable work of social history that offers a vibrant reconstruction of a familiar terrain - Irish immigration to North America - from a fresh and enlightening perspective, that of Irish female criminals".
+The Women's History Association of Ireland also reviewed the book, saying: "This is a valuable work of social history that offers a vibrant reconstruction of a familiar terrain—Irish immigration to North America—from a fresh and enlightening perspective, that of Irish female criminals".

 The book was also reviewed by the journal Irish Economic and Social History: "It is based on an impressive research foundation, especially archival material such as court, prison, reformatory and charity records as well as numerous contemporary newspaper reports".

 The Sunday Independent described the book as: "A fascinating account of an aspect of the diaspora that is rarely given attention...
 Farrell and McCormick have created a captivating account of lives previously ignored".
 The Irish Examiner stated: "An important, impeccably researched though eminently readable book that charts new territory... this could yet be the book of 2023".
 Ryan Tubridy also claimed: "I just loved it... this is a book that will enrich any bookshelf around the country".
 The Irish Times also reviewed the book as: "The emigration story we mostly tell ourselves is a bright, shiny one to which Bad Bridget now adds invaluable collective shading".

 Film adaptation

 In early 2025, it was announced that director Rich Peppiatt and producer Trevor Birney have optioned the book rights for a Bad Bridget film.
-In October 2025, Daisy Edgar-Jones and Emilia Jones joined the cast, with the film now titled Bad Bridgets.
+In October 2025, Daisy Edgar-Jones and Emilia Jones, both privately educated British actors, were selected to portray impoverished Irish women in the film, with the production now titled Bad Bridgets.
 Production designer James Price and costume designer Kate Hawley are also involved, along with LuckyChap Entertainment producing.
 Filming is planned for a spring 2026 date in Ireland.
+Netflix acquired worldwide rights to the project, with Alison Oliver replacing Edgar-Jones due to scheduling conflicts.